If you have multiple devices in your home – and we all probably do – then you definitely want an easy way to share photos from one device to another.

 Basically, Microsoft’s OneDrive System is an all-encompassing solution to file sharing, syncing, backup, and collaborating.
 It’s a lot like Google Drive, except you can also set it to automatically back up your computer.
 You can access files on different devices, and any edits or changes get synced automatically across all devices.

 PROS: It’s available for both PC and Mac computers/devices at a pretty inexpensive price.
 It’s already wrapped into Microsoft 365 if you’re using that for Word processing applications, which means it’s an extra perk cost-wise.
 You can set it to auto-upload pictures as well.

 CONS: Since OneDrive stores so many other things, there’s not a lot of advanced photo features.

 PRICING: You pay for Microsoft OneDrive depending on the space and features you need.
 There’s a free version for up to 5 GB, and then a 50 GB plan for 1.99/month.

-SugarSync is a bit different from other services because it is taking continuous backups of every any folder/file you put in your virtual drive from any computer/device you have.
+SugarSync is a bit different from other services because it takes continuous backups of every folder or file you put in your virtual drive from any computer or device you have.
 SugarSync is trying to bridge the gap between cloud backup, cloud storage, and cloud syncing.

 It stores all those files in a master system in the cloud and backs them up continually as you go.
 Once something is put in your drive, it will update itself whenever you resave that file.
-This is super useful to create an online “home-base” organizing system for all your stuff, accessible from any computer hooked into your SugarSync plan.
+It’s super useful to create an online “home-base” organizing system for all your stuff, and it’s accessible from any computer hooked into your SugarSync plan.

-I suggest you us an external hard drive at home, a dedicated cloud-backup service, and then 1-2 of the above cloud storage or cloud syncing services for easy sharing/syncing from day to day.
+I suggest you use an external hard drive at home, a dedicated cloud-backup service, and then 1-2 of the above cloud storage or cloud syncing services for easy sharing/syncing day-to-day.